The career pathways project prevents human trafficking,

 - Lunch provided each day

-- Length of the training depends on the ability and motivation of each student and will range from 6 months to 1 year
+- Length of the training depends on the ability and motivation of each student but is estimated to run about 12 months.

-- Each girl who completes the training will receive their very own sewing machine and supplies to start earning money immediately
+- Each girl who completes the training will receive their very own sewing machine and supplies to start their own businesses immediately.

 our vision for the future of this project